Yash-Gavade/LuxNLP/data/prodcessed/README.md

 - LOD example sentences
 - Additional curated Luxembourgish text

-👉 These sentences provided **natural linguistic context**
+👉 These sentences provided **natural linguistic context** for entity usage

 ---

 ### 🔹 4.
 Gazetteer-Based Weak Supervision

-- Extracted entities (from LOD + Wikidata) were used as **gazetteers**
+- Entities extracted from **LOD + Wikidata** were used as **gazetteers**
-- These were matched against collected sentences
+- These gazetteers were matched against collected sentences
 - Automatic tagging was applied where matches were found

-👉 This step enabled **semi-automatic annotation**
+👉 This enabled **semi-automatic annotation at scale**

 ---

 ### 🔹 5.
 Synthetic Data Generation (IMPORTANT)

-To improve entity learning and address data scarcity, **synthetic sentences were generated using templates**.
+To address data scarcity, **synthetic sentences were generated using templates**.

 ### How it works:
-- Sentence templates were created with **fixed structure + variable entity slots**
+- Templates were created with **fixed sentence structure + entity placeholders**
-- One or more placeholders were replaced with real entities from gazetteers
+- Placeholders were filled using entities from:
+  - LOD (MED, EVENT, PRODUCT)
+  - Wikidata (PER, LOC, ORG, DATE)

 👉 This helps the model:
 - Learn entity patterns